This post may contain affiliate links. Please see my disclosure policy for details.

 I’m never really completely sure of the cost of trips and if I’m paying way over what a local would pay.
 That’s where Uber helps out.

 There are countless benefits of using Uber for short journeys in a city.
-Here’s a few;
+Here are a few;

 - You know what the price is before you get in the car, no surprises.
 You won’t get taken to any shops or commission places.
 Just where you need to go.

-- The drivers Uber app uses google maps based on your map pin you set as the drop location.
+- The driver’s Uber app uses google maps based on the map pin you set as the drop location.
 This way they know where to head and you don’t have to direct or end up lost.
 There’s no chance they won’t know the address and it saves time.

 - As you’re getting a taxi through Uber there’s an official complaint route should anything go wrong or if your Uber is not driving properly.
 I mean I know it’s India but some drivers are plain dangerous.

 Although it’s great, there can be some downsides to using Uber which frustrate me;

 - You do need the app which requires wifi or data.
 So you can order on wifi but when you’re out of range you can’t keep track.
 The drivers do not call international numbers.
 So, it’s a confusing waiting game.